adipandas/adipandas.github.io/_pages/cv.md

 Education
 ====
-* B.E. in Mechanical, University of Pune, 2014
+* Ph.D. in Mechanical Engineering (Robotics), University of Cincinnati (on-going)
-* M.S. in Mechanical, University of Cincinnati, 2017
+* M.S. in Mechanical Engineering, University of Cincinnati, 2017
-* Ph.D. in Robotics, University of Cincinnati (on-going)
+* B.E. in Mechanical Engineering, University of Pune, 2014

 Work experience
 ======